sdsc/img-storage-roll/README.md

 Rocks development machine.

 This roll requires the full OS roll installed on the machine.
-KVM roll and zfs-linux are also required.
+KVM roll, rabbitmq roll and zfs-linux are also required.

 ## Building